CloudyEMS/Camel-Language/README.md

 # Camel-Language
-Camel Language is an interpreted language built using FLEX, Bison and the c programming language.
+Camel Language is a Python-like interpreted language built using FLEX, Bison and the C programming language.